Note: This website was automatically translated, so some terms or nuances may not be completely accurate.

-The "Information Media White Paper 2024" (edited by Dentsu Media Innovation Lab/DENTSU SOKEN INC., published by Diamond Inc.) was released on March 1.
-This data book, which reveals the full picture of the information media industry, marks its 31st year of publication.
+The "Information Media White Paper 2024" (edited by Dentsu Inc. Media Innovation Lab/DENTSU SOKEN INC., published by Diamond Inc.) was released on March 1.
+This data book, which reveals the full scope of the information media industry, marks its 31st year of publication.

 The opening feature, "The Rapidly Changing Media Environment and Consumers," explains trends in the information media market and people's behaviors across the following four articles: